 The large MRI magnet is very strong.
 It will attract metal objects, causing them to become hot or to move toward the scanner.
 This would be dangerous for anyone in the room.
 It is important that anyone who is going to be near the MRI area follow the safety rules outlined below.

-- Before you or your child enters the MRI area, the staff will ask you to fill out a screening form that asks about any metal in your child’s body or clothing.
-Be sure to dress your child in clothing with no metal snaps, zippers, or rivets.
+- Before you or your child enters the MRI area, the staff will ask you to fill out a screening form that asks about any metal in your child’s body.
+Your child also must change into a hospital gown to make sure that no metal in the clothing poses a safety risk or disturbs the image quality.

-- Anyone entering the MRI area in Diagnostic Imaging or Radiation Oncology must pass a metal detector that is more sensitive than the ones you see in most airports.
+- Anyone entering the MRI area in Diagnostic Imaging or Radiation Oncology must pass a metal detector that is more sensitive than ones you see in most airports.
 This rule includes parents or guardians who need to go with their child into the MRI area.
-If the detector shows that the person has metal on or in the body, this person will have to remove the metal and be screened again.
-If the metal cannot be removed, the person must not enter the area.
+If the detector shows that the person has metal on the body, this person will have to remove the metal and be screened again.
+If the metal cannot be removed, the person may not enter the MRI area.

 Remove metal before getting close to the MRI area

-If your child is scheduled to get an MRI, you should do the following:
+If your child is scheduled to get an MRI and you plan to go into the MRI area, you should do the following:

-- Try to dress in clothes (including undergarments) that do not contain metal; avoid snaps, zippers, hooks, wires, rivets, and shoes with steel caps.
+- Dress in clothes (including undergarments) that do not contain metal.
+Avoid snaps, zippers, hooks, wires, rivets, and shoes with steel caps.

-- Be ready to take off jewelry, hair clips (pins), shoes, watches, belts, suspenders, and body jewelry.
+- Be prepared to remove jewelry, hair clips (pins), shoes, watches, belts, suspenders, and body jewelry.

 - Be ready to change into a hospital gown.